aarontodd82/blastem-genesis-engine/README.md

 ## How It Works

 BlastEm emulates the Genesis/Mega Drive with cycle-accurate timing.
-When the emulated CPU writes to the YM2612 (FM synthesizer) or SN76489 (PSG), we intercept those writes and send them over serial to a microcontroller connected to real audio chips.
+When the emulated CPU writes to the YM2612 (FM synthesizer) or SN76489 (PSG), we intercept those writes and stream them over serial using VGM-style timing commands to a microcontroller connected to real audio chips.

-The emulator handles all timing - we just send register writes as they occur.
-No preprocessing, no wait commands, no buffering strategy needed on the PC side.

 ```
 BlastEm (emulation)          Serial (1Mbaud)          Genesis Engine Board
 ┌─────────────────┐                                  ┌──────────────────┐
-│   YM2612 write  │ ──── 0x52 reg val ──────────────>│ Real YM2612 chip │
+│   YM2612 write  │ ──── [wait] 0x52 reg val ───────>│ Real YM2612 chip │
-│   PSG write     │ ──── 0x50 val ──────────────────>│ Real SN76489 PSG │
+│   PSG write     │ ──── [wait] 0x50 val ───────────>│ Real SN76489 PSG │
 └─────────────────┘                                  └──────────────────┘
          │
-         └── Timing is natural - writes happen when the emulated CPU does them
+         └── VGM-style wait commands encode timing at 44.1kHz sample resolution
 ```

 ## Building